OpenInformix/node-informixdb/README.md

 - Informix CSDK (Client Software Development Kit) for connectivity.

+- Set **CSDK_HOME** or **INFORMIXDIR** environment variables to a pre-installed Informix CSDK installation directory.

-- If Windows Platform : for compilation of informixdb Visual Studio is required, if not available then module will install with "pre-compiled" binary version.
+- If Windows Platform: for compilation of informixdb Visual Studio is required, if not available then module will install with "pre-compiled" binary version.

-- If Linux Platform : for compilation of informixdb C++11 compiler is required, if not available then module will install with "pre-compiled" binary version.
+- If Linux Platform: for compilation of informixdb C++11 compiler is required, if not available then module will install with "pre-compiled" binary version.
   (Note the default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade the older one.)

+### Important Environment Variables and Download Essentials

+`CSDK_HOME:`

+- USE:
+	- On distributed platforms, set this environment variable if you want to compile/build the informixdb module.

+- HOW:
+	- Set **CSDK_HOME** environment variable to a pre-installed **Informix CSDK installation directory**.

+`INFORMIXDIR:`

+- USE:
+	- On distributed platforms, set this environment variable if you want to compile/build the informixdb module.

+- HOW:
+	- Set **INFORMIXDIR** environment variable to a pre-installed **Informix CSDK installation directory**.

 ## Install